jlennox/HeartRate/readme.md

 Clicking the system tray icon reveals a window with scaling text.
 This is for Twitch streamers to be able to region for broadcast.

+Right clicking the system tray icon gives the option to edit an XML settings file.
+When the editor is closed, the settings will be reloaded automatically.
+The file is %appdata%\HeartRate\settings.xml